pnicto/CSF364-Assignment-2/md_docs/algorithm.md

 ## Problem Statement

-The algorithm implemented as part of this assignment and also discussed in the class is from the book **Algorithm Design by Eva Tardos and Jon Kleinberg**.
+The algorithm implemented as part of this assignment and also discussed in the class is from the book **Algorithm Design by Eva Tardos and Jon Kleinberg** and is given by **Ruth Nussinov**.
 The algorithm is used to compute the number of possible RNA pairs for a given RNA sequence.
 The algorithm is based on the concept of dynamic programming and uses a recursive approach to solve the problem.
 The base pairing follows the fundamental rules in biology i.e., **A** pairs with **U** and **G** pairs with **C**.

 For a given RNA sequence, we say that a secondary structure is a list of pairs that satisfies the following conditions: